Ballygar: Killeroran Graveyard and other developments

 The Great Famine, 1845–1850, with all its hardships, hunger and deprivation brought a halt to the rapid development of the town, but not for long.
 Griffith's Valuation 1855 shows Ballygar as having 67 houses, Police Barracks, a Parochial School House, Dispensary and Protestant Church.
 The late 1850s saw further building development in the town and locality.
 A new Parochial School was built in the market square and a new Catholic Church a year later.
 About this time also the market house, a six-storey building of cut stone was erected on the market square.
 By the end of the decade, a 93-foot stone tower was erected in Killeroran Graveyard, the Courthouse was built, also the Grand Bridge, a magnificent cut-stone structure which spans the river that flows through Castle Kelly.
 The construction of the bridge alone is said to have cost £1,000 in 1859.

 The building programme mustn't have been as rewarding as Denis Kelly expected, for in 1863 we find the entire Kelly estate being offered for sale by the courts, under the Encumbered Estates Act.
 Denis retired to Araghty Grange, a small estate he owned near Athleague.
 He died in 1877 and is buried in the old Church in Killeroran.
 The Kelly estate, 12000 acre complete with Castle and town, was bought by Christopher Neville Bagott for £105,000.

-Bagott family

-The Bagott family seemed to have played a very passive role in the life of the area, other than to collect rents due.
-The owner, Christopher, spent very little time on the estate and left the management to his two brothers, Charlie and John.
-Christopher himself bought a house in a fashionable part of London and entertained fairly lavishly.
-Through these parties, he came to know a young society lady of great charm and beauty by the name of Alice Verner.
-Within a short time, they were married – believed to be in 1874.
-In due course, a son was born to them.
-Mrs Christopher Bagott continued to have a high life and relations between herself and her husband soon became strained.
-They returned to Castlekelly in 1876, and sometime later he banished her and their young son from his home.
-He now drew up a will leaving his entire estate to his brother John Bagott.
-His health failed rapidly and he died in May 1877.
-Mrs Bagott contested the last will made by her husband, and a much-publicised trial ensued at the Probate Court in Dublin.
-The trial lasted for a month and the court found in favour of Mrs Bagott and her son.
-The Court administered the estate on their behalf until the young heir came of age.
+Other than collecting rents, the Bagott family played a passive role in the life of the area.
+The owner, Christopher Bagott, lived in London and spent very little time on the estate, leaving its management to his brothers.
+Following Christopher Bagott's death, the estate was left to his brother John Bagott (died 1877).
+Christopher Bagott's wife contested her husband's will, and a subsequent trial - at the Probate Court in Dublin- found in favour of Mrs Bagott and her son.
+The court administered the estate on their behalf until the young heir came of age.
 The entire estate was offered for sale in 1903.
-The Land Commission was the purchaser, and later the Forestry Commission acquired Castlekelly and the 1600 acre surrounding it.
+It was purchased by the Land Commission and later the Forestry Commission acquired Castlekelly and the 1600 acre surrounding it.